The two-dimensional one-component plasma is hyperuniform: Introduction

-\paragraph{The 3DOCP.} The claims of \cite{jancovici1993large} are made in dimension $2$ \emph{and} $3$, moreover sharp hyperuniformity estimates were obtained for the \emph{hierarchical} model in dimension $3$ in \cite{chatterjee2019rigidity}, it is thus natural to ask whether one can prove hyperuniformity for the 3DOCP.
+The claims of \cite{jancovici1993large} are made in dimension $2$ \emph{and} $3$, moreover sharp hyperuniformity estimates were obtained for the \emph{hierarchical} model in dimension $3$ in \cite{chatterjee2019rigidity}, it is thus natural to ask whether one can prove hyperuniformity for the 3DOCP.

 Unfortunately, in dimension $3$ there is no (known) value of $\beta$ for which the model would be integrable and predictions could be tested.
 Some understanding of fluctuations of smooth linear statistics was recently obtained in \cite{serfaty2020gaussian} but with considerable new difficulties compared to the two-dimensional case.